|

-1850 US Census showing patriarch listed separately
+1850 US Census showing patriarch listed separately from family household. |

-This is another one of those "how could I have missed this?" moments.
+how could I have missed this?" moments.
 Sometimes, I get so caught up in trying to find a family on a census that I forget to look for an individual on his or her own.
 Recently, I was reminded of this when I assumed a male ancestor died before the 1850 US Census was taken on June 1 because I had already found his wife and children living together but he was not listed among the household.

-two properties of my ancestors.
+Land ownership map showing the two properties of my ancestors. |

 In fact, he was still alive and recorded on the census, he was just listed separately.
 Why?
 Because, as I should have remembered, I had a land ownership map which proved he had owned two separate properties - one large, main one where I think the family was living and another, smaller lot not far away.
 My guess is that my ancestor was tending to the secondary property when the census taker came around.
 And sure enough, I found him listed on the very same census page, just two house away from his family!
 He was only listed by his initials, which is probably another reason why I overlooked him or why he wasn't showing up in any auto hints.
 I am unsure whether he was actually permanently living there or just there temporarily to tend to the secondary property but I lean towards the latter being the case.